Micht69/microsoft-smtp-xoauth2-test-tool/README.md

 The \<access token grant type\> can be of the following:
 - AuthorizationCodeGrant
 - DeviceCodeFlow

+The \<app id\> can be of the following:
+- common
+- The ID of your application

 The \<client secret\> can be of the following:
 - None (If there is no client secret)